The Body in the Library: Plot summary

-Miss Marple explains her thinking to Conway and the police.
+Miss Marple explains her thinking to Jefferson and the police.
 The body in the library was Pamela Reeves, made up to look more or less like Ruby, with her bitten fingernails giving away her youth.
 Ruby was the one burned in the car.
-Thus the alibis at the hotel were useless.
-Miss Marple did not believe the identification by Josie (“people are far too trusting for this wicked world”) and sensed a plan gone awry.
+Thus the time-related alibis at the hotel were useless.
+Miss Marple did not believe Josie's identification of the corpse ("people are far too trusting for this wicked world") and sensed a plan gone awry.

 She suspected that Mark and Josie were married.
-Besides wanting Conway dead, upon learning that Conway planned to adopt Ruby, they made the double murder plan.
+Besides wanting Jefferson dead, upon learning that he planned to adopt Ruby, they made the double murder plan.
 Mark lured Pamela to the hotel for the fictitious screen test.
-Josie dressed her, dyed her hair, and made her up to resemble Ruby, then drugged her.
-During the bridge game, Mark took a break, taking the drugged Pamela to Blake's hearth rug, where he strangled her with her belt.
-Just before midnight, when Ruby went up to change for the exhibition dance, Josie followed her and killed her by injection or a blow.
-After the midnight dance, she took Ruby, dressed in Pamela’s clothes, in Bartlett's car to the quarry where she set fire to the car.
+Josie dressed her, dyed her hair, made her up to resemble Ruby, then drugged her.
+During the bridge game, Mark took a break and took the drugged Pamela to Blake's home, where he strangled her with her belt.
+Just before midnight, when Ruby went up to change for the exhibition dance, Josie followed and killed her.
+After the midnight dance, she took Ruby, dressed in Pamela's clothes, in Bartlett's car to the quarry where she set fire to the car.
 During the police interrogation, Mark breaks down and confesses all the details.

-Adelaide says she has agreed to marry her long-time suitor, Hugo, which pleases Conway.
+Adelaide says she has agreed to marry her long-time suitor, Hugo, which pleases Jefferson.
 His new will settles cash on Adelaide and leaves the rest to her son Peter.